lmarena/arena-hard-auto/README.md

 # Arena-Hard-Auto
 Arena-Hard-Auto-v0.1 is an automatic evaluation tool for instruction-tuned LLMs.
 It contains 500 challenging user queries.
 We prompt GPT-4-Turbo as judge to compare the models' responses against a baseline model (default: GPT-4-0314).
 Although both Arena-Hard-Auto and Chatbot Arena Category Hard employ similar pipeline to select hard prompts, Arena-Hard-Auto employs automatic judge as a cheaper and faster approximator to human preference.
 Notably, Arena-Hard-Auto has the highest correlation and separability to Chatbot Arena among popular open-ended LLM benchmarks (see our blog post).
 If you are curious to see how well your model might perform on Chatbot Arena, we recommend trying Arena-Hard-Auto.

-Check out our blog post for more details about how Arena Hard Auto v0.1 works -> [Blog post link](https://lmsys.org/blog/2024-04-19-arena-hard/).
+Check out our paper for more details about how Arena Hard Auto v0.1 works -> [Paper link](https://arxiv.org/abs/2406.11939).

 ## Full Leaderboard (Updated: 05/21)
 ```console